-The concrete valley gutter collects and directs storm runoff to a shallow retention basin that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
-This retention basin is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
-Also the retention cell, if not percolating as designed, may hold water that can breed mosquitoes.
+The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment unit that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
+This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
+Also our stormwater treatment system holds water that can breed mosquitoes.
 It is important to regularly maintain this system to protect the Virgin River and prevent mosquito breeding.
-Use the Storm Drain Maintenance SOP to manage the storm drain system responsibly.
+Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.
+(See Section 1 and Drawings C1.1, C1.3 and C1.4)